 Each attribute in the directory has an associated syntax.
 For example, integer, string, numeric, and so on.
 ADSI defines its own syntax that maps to the native directory syntax.
 This section describes the types of attribute syntaxes in ADSI.
-The next section contains a table that maps NDS and Active Directory syntax.

 The distinguished name is useful for linking two objects together.
 For example, it can create a link that makes the Alice object a manager of the Bob object.
 If the Alice object moves to different place, the manager link between Alice and Bob is updated automatically.

 The distinguished name must contain a valid distinguished name object.
 If the distinguished name does not correspond to a valid existing object, most servers reject the request and return a constraint violation error.

 Set x = GetObject("LDAP://CN=Bob, OU=Sales,DC=Fabrikam, DC=com) x.Put "manager", "CN=Alice, OU=Sales, DC=Fabrikam, DC=COM" x.SetInfo PADS_ATTR_INFO pInfo; // ..
 IDirectoryObject::GetObjectAttribute printf("%S\n", pInfo->pADsValues->DNString );